SaiJeevanPuchakayala/10-Amazing-Python-Hacks-Using-Dazzling-Libraries/README.md

 # 10-Amazing-Python-Hacks-Using-Dazzling-Libraries
-* I guess you would have enjoyed these dazzling python hacks.
+* Enjoy using these dazzling Python Hacks.
 * Try these techniques, you can even create a GUI app based on these so that you can use it quickly whenever you need it.